The statements in bold below were taken from an article published in a community newspaper: Constantiaberg Bulletin on 1 Sep 2016

 “One receives a million times more radiation from using a cellphone than from a mast.
 If anyone is concerned about radiation from a mast, then they should never use a cellphone…”

 This is a meaningless and unscientific statement as it doesn’t mention distance to mast, length of time of exposure and the accumulative exposure from various sources, including other nearby masts, antennae and Wi-Fi .
 It’s an extreme statement not taking into account how sparingly a cellphone may be used.
 Commenting on an industry-funded study in 2010, Paul Elliott (professor at Imperial College) made a similar statement saying that he was reassured as he’d estimated that a day’s exposure from a mobile phone tower equals about 30 minutes of cell phone use.
 But in the same year the World Health Organisation’s Interphone report said that “heavy users” are more at risk of developing glioma tumours and defined heavy use as just 30 minutes a day. source

-Also note that microwave radiation intensities can be a trillion to a quintillion times higher than natural background levels (based on actual measurements, Johansson 1997)
+Also note that microwave radiation intensities can now be a trillion times higher than natural background levels with normal seismic activity (based on actual measurements, Johansson 1997)

 “There is no evidence to indicate health risks from cell masts”

 Response from Dr Henry Lai: A critical question in considering the biological effects of cell mast/tower radiation is “can low-intensity radiofrequency radiation (RFR) cause biological effects?”
 The answer is “Yes”.
 A list of studies showing biological/health effects of low-intensity RFR is in Table 1 of this publication